Skip to content

 missed deadlines

-• Translated raw ideas into concrete, prioritised business goals within the first week
+• Translated raw stakeholder input into concrete, prioritised business goals within the first week

-• Architected and built the platform from zero alongside the team
+• Designed and built the platform from the ground up alongside the team

-• Requirements kept shifting throughout the build.
-The deadline did not move.
+• Requirements continued to evolve throughout the build.
+The launch date held.

-• Launched on the agreed date, with the agreed scope, and zero P0 incidents in week one
+• Launched on the committed date, with the agreed scope, and no critical incidents in the first week

 Read the case study